-- The UCSF Anesthesia Department has a team available to the UCSF Center for Mothers and Newborns unit 24 hours a day.
-An anesthesia resident meets with every woman admitted in labor regardless of whether she is planning anesthesia for her birth.
-An anesthesia attending in the hospital supervises this resident. - The purpose of this visit is: 1) to learn of any medical problems a woman may have in the unlikely event of an emergency; and 2) to answer any questions a woman may have about the pros and cons of medical approaches to pain relief.
+- The UCSF Anesthesia Department has a team available to the UCSF Birth Center unit 24 hours a day.
+An anesthesia resident meets with every patient admitted in labor regardless of whether she is planning anesthesia for her birth.
+An anesthesia attending in the hospital supervises this resident. - The purpose of this visit is: 1) to learn of any medical problems a patient may have in the unlikely event of an emergency; and 2) to answer any questions a patient may have about the pros and cons of medical approaches to pain relief.